 Digital PR can be defined in a number of different ways.
-Some of the commonalities amongst definitions is that the practice uses strategies from the following other practices: SEO, PR, link building, content marketing, advertising and journalism.
-For simplicity’s sake let’s say:
+Some commonalities amongst definitions is that the practice uses strategies from the following other practices: SEO, PR, link building, content marketing, advertising, and journalism.
+For simplicity’s sake, let’s say:

 - Brand awareness

 - Google Search Quality Evaluator Guidelines like Expertise – Authority – Trust (EAT)

 We believe that Digital PR should be a long-term strategy; however, Digital PR can also play a major role in supporting other SEO projects.
 Digital PR can come in handy to give your SEO projects a boost with some fresh backlinks from relevant domains pointing to a new product page, for example.

 Here are some things you can do today to kick-start your Digital PR and start working toward those goals you’ve set.

 Know the state of your backlinks

 Everyone has to start somewhere, and it’s best to know now what you’re facing.
 You’ve got to know what you’re dealing with, and this will also make measuring results later easier if you can clearly see where you started.